ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 <!-- START NOTES -->

 Mergesort uses a very simple approach for splitting the array, but spends almost all its time in the merging step.
-But there’s also another problem with merging: it is difficult to efficiently implement in-place, so Mergesort have to use an additional array which will eat some memory.
+But there's also another problem with merging: it is difficult to efficiently implement in-place, so Mergesort have to use an additional array which will eat some memory.
 An alternative is to spend more time in the splitting phase so that the merging can be simplified.

 Partition

 In Quicksort, the splitting phase is called *partition*.
 The idea is that we divide the array into two parts, where everything in the left part is smaller than everything in the right part.
 Then Quicksort calls itself with the two subarrays (just as Mergesort does), so that they are both sorted.
-Now we have to combine them, but this is much easier than in Mergesort, because we already know that everything in the left part is smaller than everything in the right part – so we can just put them after each other.
+Now we have to combine them, but this is much easier than in Mergesort, because we already know that everything in the left part is smaller than everything in the right part -- so we can just put them after each other.

 The biggest advantage of Quicksort over Mergesort is that partitioning can be done in-place, which merging cannot.
-And the main reason why we can partition in place is because we can swap elements with each other – just as Selection sort does.
+And the main reason why we can partition in place is because we can swap elements with each other -- just as Selection sort does.

-The basic idea of partitioning is that we first select a pivot element – this is the one that decides which will go in the left and right parts.
+The basic idea of partitioning is that we first select a pivot element -- this is the one that decides which will go in the left and right parts.
 Then we have two pointers starting at both ends of the array, moving towards each other.
 Whenever they encounter two elements that are in the wrong partition, they swap places.
 Or to be more exact: when the left pointer finds an element which is larger than the pivot, and the right pointer finds an element smaller than the pivot, the two elements swap.
 When the two pointers meet, the array has been partitioned.

 There is one final detail we have to figure out before we have a complete algorithm: what should happen with the pivot?
-We know that in the end it must be between the two partitions, but the problem is that we don’t know exactly how big the partitions will be – and therefore we cannot know in advance where to put the pivot.
+We know that in the end it must be between the two partitions, but the problem is that we don't know exactly how big the partitions will be -- and therefore we cannot know in advance where to put the pivot.

-The standard solution is to first move the pivot out of the way – then partition the rest of the array, and afterwards put it back in.
+The standard solution is to first move the pivot out of the way -- then partition the rest of the array, and afterwards put it back in.
 One good place to put it is at the beginning, so the first we do is to swap it there.
 Then we partition the rest of the array.
 After the partitioning is finished and the pointers have passed each other, the right pointer will point to the last element in the left part.
 This is the final position of the pivot, so we can swap them.
 The final algorithm sketch is like this:

 1. Select a pivot element.
 2. Swap the pivot with the first element in the array.
 3. Partition the rest of the array.
 4. Swap the pivot back into the place that is indicated by the right pointer.
-5. Return the new position of the pivot – this is something that Quicksort needs to know to be able to sort the two partitions recursively.
+5. Return the new position of the pivot -- this is something that Quicksort needs to know to be able to sort the two partitions recursively.

 --------